Trumpism: Cult of personality

 News media and commentators have widely characterized Trump as the object of a personality cult.
 His support was found to satisfy all parameters needed to determine a personality cult based on Max Weber's concept of charismatic authority.
-Research found examples of asymmetric bias by his supporters in favor of Trump that did not exist among left-leaning individuals among alleged cases of "Trump derangement syndrome".
+Research found examples of asymmetric bias by his supporters in favor of Trump, such as left-leaning individuals having alleged cases of "Trump derangement syndrome".

 Other research has argued that Trump's personality cult revolves around an "all-powerful, charismatic figure, contributing to a social milieu at risk for the erosion of democratic principles and the rise of fascism" based on the analysis of psychoanalysts and sociopolitical historians.
 Research using the Big Five model of personality has found that his most loyal followers tend to score highly in conscientiousness / self-discipline, traits likely to be attracted to "personalistic, loyalty-demanding leaders" like Trump.

-Several aspects of cult-like loyalty to Trump have been found to have religious parallels among certain supporters, and certain evangelicals have referred to him in religious terms, casting him as a divinely ordained savior and "chosen one".
+Several aspects of cult-like loyalty to Trump have been found to have religious parallels among certain supporters.
+Christian nationalism is strongly correlated with support for Trump.
+Certain evangelicals have referred to him in religious terms, casting him as a divinely ordained savior and "chosen one".
+Researchers have compared his followers as participating in a psychodynamic of shared psychosis.